serkodev/aggregator/README.md

 # Aggregator

-Aggregator is a batch processing library for Go.
-You can process and group up batch of tasks with keys in a single callback.
+Aggregator is a batch processing library for Go supports returning values.
+You can group up and process batch of tasks with keys in a single callback.
 Using it for grouping up database query or cache can help you to reduce loading of database and network.

+### THIS PROJECT IS IN BETA

+This project may contain bugs and have not being tested at all.
+Use under your own risk, but feel free to test, make pull request and improve this project.

 ## Features